 It groups the muscles of the abdominal area and also works arms and legs to a lesser extent.

-Among the benefits you can find is having a toned and strong belly, reducing back pain, and generating flexibility in the posterior muscle groups.
+Among the benefits you can find are having a toned and strong belly, reducing back pain, and generating flexibility in the posterior muscle groups.

 This is how iron is done correctly.